-This website offers children the opportunity to give the gift of a new book to a specific nonprofit charity each time they read a Penguin or DK children’s book online via this site.
+Children have the opportunity to give the gift of a new book to a specific nonprofit charity each time they read a Penguin or DK children’s book online via this site.

-Many of the same things you can do during an in-person visit to the library, you can do virtually on Story Place.
+Many of the things you can do during an in-person visit to the library, you can do virtually on Story Place.
 Favorite stories and activities are presented in mobile and desktop formats.

 This website provides plenty of activities for children and families.
-Solve puzzles, answer quizzes and learn new words based on Shakespeare, his works and Elizabethan England.
+Solve puzzles, answer quizzes, and learn new words based on Shakespeare, his works, and Elizabethan England.

 Children’s Literature Games